cloudberrydb/bootcamp/101-cbdb-tutorials/create-users-and-roles.md

 ### Create a user using the CREATE USER command

-1. Connect to the database as the `gpadmin` user.
+1. Log into Cloudberry Database in Docker.
+Connect to the database as the `gpadmin` user.

     ```shell
     [gpadmin@mdw ~]$ psql